nsidc/earthaccess/paper/paper.md

 relevance across domains and the health of its contributor community.

-**Integration with the NASA ecosystem.** `earthaccess` is featured in the official NASA Earthdata tutorials, including <https://www.earthdata.nasa.gov/data/tools/earthaccess>, has been presented at multiple large professional meetings (including several American Geophysical Union Annual and Earth System Information Partnership (ESIP) meetings), and was the subject of a NASA ESDS Tech Spotlight presentation.
+**Integration with the NASA ecosystem.** `earthaccess` is featured in the official NASA Earthdata tools catalog (<https://www.earthdata.nasa.gov/data/tools/earthaccess>) and in other NASA Earthdata tutorials.
+It has been presented at multiple large professional meetings -- including several American Geophysical Union (AGU) Annual Meetings and Earth System Information Partnership (ESIP) meetings -- and was the subject of a NASA ESDS Tech Spotlight presentation (see <https://earthaccess.readthedocs.io> homepage for links to recent slides and recordings).
 The documentation includes executable Jupyter notebooks demonstrating workflows with ICESat-2, EMIT, TEMPO, SMAP, and other missions, providing reproducible entry points for researchers.